oVirt/ovirt-site/source/template/networkfiltering.html.md

 ### Detailed Description

-In order to prevent mac spoofing, the Engine will enhance the OOB rules provided by libvirt and specifically:
+In order to prevent mac spoofing, the Engine will use custom libvirt rules consist of the following filters:
 \* no-mac-spoofing

-*   no-arp-mac-spoofing.
+*   no-arp-mac-spoofing

-Once the system is configured for network filtering, those rules will be sent to VDSM upon running VMs, reported for each VM network interface.
+The custom rule will be defined by vdsm on libvirt named *vdsm-no-mac-spoofing*.
+Once the system is configured for network filtering, that rule will be sent to VDSM upon running VMs, reported for each VM network interface.
 VDSM will extent the DOM network interface element sent to libvirt:

 `  `<interface type="bridge">